BDC Hamburger Icon

 7. Keep the “commute.”

-graphic of a person reading a book while leaning up against a row of life-sized books
+graphic of a person leaning against a stack of oversized books

 FYIDid you know

-While it can be appealing to work from home in pajamas, getting dressed and sticking to daily routines as if you were commuting to the office can help employees prepare for the day ahead and get into the right mindset for a productive remote workday.
+It can be appealing to work from home in pajamas.
+But, getting dressed and sticking to daily routines as if you were commuting to the office can help employees prepare for the day ahead and get into the right mindset for a productive remote workday.

 As you can see, while working from home does present some challenges, telework can help you and your workers become more productive.
-Although everyone will need to think about their optimal work environment and how to handle tasks, once you get down to working, you should find that you get more done and have less stress with a flexible remote schedule.
+Everyone will need to think about their optimal work environment and how to handle tasks.
+But, once you get down to working, you should find that you get more done and have less stress with a flexible remote schedule.

 Did you find this content helpful?